 - You are having difficulty breathing.

-- Your nose looks crooked or misshapen (do not try to straighten your nose yourself).
+- Your nose looks crooked or misshapen.
+(Don’t try to straighten your nose yourself.)

-If you suspect you have a head or neck injury, avoid moving to prevent causing further damage.
+If you suspect you have a head or neck injury, avoid moving to prevent further damage.

 Accidents can happen to anyone, so everyone has a risk of experiencing a broken nose at some point in their lives.
-Certain activities, however, can increase your risk for nasal fractures.
-These include:
+Certain activities, however, can increase your risk of a nasal fracture.

 - being involved in a physical altercation

-- riding in a motor vehicle (especially if you do not wear a seat belt)
+- riding in a motor vehicle, especially if you don’t wear a seat belt

 - riding a bicycle